allanderek/pole-prediction-elm/README.md

 - [ ] Check on user login/logout on multiple tabs, does that work?
 I doubt it, but it should, shelfnova does it well.

 ## Times
-- [ ] Put the times on the formula 1 session page.
+- [x] Put the times on the formula 1 session page.
 - [ ] Maybe make it clear on the formula E page that the start time is that for qualifying and end of entry.
 - [ ] Sort out the zone, in the usual manner (using the package to get the timezone info).
-- [ ] Put times on the events in the season pages for both formula 1 and formula e.
+- [x] Put times on the events in the season pages for both formula 1 and formula e.

 ## Formula One
 - [ ] Do not forget that for entry/result input, you have to merge the current with the entrants that are available.
 That should be a very rare occurrence (normally we will just update one or more of the entrants), but still it should work.
+- [ ] The session page should either have a link back to the event page, or a list of the other sessions in the event.

 ## Formula E input